womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 V: DMDR CSD BOOSTED CASHOUT[DCBC] & FKA CSD BOOSTED CASH[FCBC]

+[Please note, as of 21st May 2018 WIM System was upgraded to pay Matured Dreams(DMDR/FKA/CSD) via DCBC i.e. Recruit and get paid 60% of DL dream amounts.
+This is automated.
+Check this on the White Paper.]

 Problem:

 As a community grows, some members donate very few dreams aimed at maturing with big returns.
 For example, they create say a R200 dream for 5 months and pay it.